 So to start, I’m assuming that you’ve already gotten all the services you can through your state’s early intervention program and local department of education.
 (Find state-by-state information on early intervention programs here.)
 It may be that you realize that the services provided by your community are inadequate.
 Or you may be in such a remote location that it’s difficult to take your child to the closest service providers.

 While there’s no substitute for professional, high-quality early intervention, we know that parent involvement is critical to ensuring that children with autism achieve their potential.
 In other words, there’s a lot you can do to help your child.

 1. Learn about early intervention.

 Autism Speaks has developed a wealth of tool kits for families.
 I encourage you to read Autism Speaks ATN/AIR-P Parent’s Guide to Applied Behavior Analysis and ATN/AIR-P An Introduction to Behavioral Health Treatments.
-Also see our website’s autism treatment pages for introductions to a variety of therapy approaches.

 2. Develop your intervention plan.

 After educating yourself, you’ll want to decide what skills you want to teach your child.
 It’s important to have clear and specific goals.
 For example, if you want your child to learn more language, your first goal might be to teach how to point or make a simple sound to request something.
 These basic communication skills are the building blocks for speech.
 Many books on specific treatments (described above) have checklists of skills and advice on how to teach them.
 These can help you develop your treatment plan

 3. Continually improve how you teach your child new skills.